 Once Paul was plunged into the baptismal pool and received the life-giving blood of Christ, his fruit began to change from sour to sweet.
 Rage was transformed into compassion, self-righteousness into humility.
 The Pharisee who had tried to force everyone into his mold is now willing to become all things to all men (I Cor.
 9:22) in order to free them from the bondage that he himself suffered for so many years.

 Many of us never caused as much trouble as did Saul, the Pharisee.
 Fortunately, we did not bear as much rotten fruit.
 But that’s only because we really don’t bear much fruit at all, bad or good.
-We know about truth and goodness and love, but we are content to simply talk about such things.
+We know about truth and goodness and love, but we are often content merely to talk about such things.

 Disciples are those who follow a master in thought, word, and action.
-He bore abundant fruit, so we as disciples and members of his body, are called to bear much fruit as well.
+He bore abundant fruit, so we as disciples and members of his body, are called to bear much fruit as well [John 15:1-8].
 We are called to love in deed and truth and not merely talk about it in committee meetings.